amitni1/Catastrophic-Forgetting-Reproduction/graphing_and_results.md

 **What matched:** The key qualitative result is reproduced: low-% permutation (similar tasks) yields higher Fisher overlap in early layers (~0.75) compared to high-% permutation (~0.60).
 Both conditions converge to approximately the same overlap value (~0.50) by layer 3, reflecting the shared output representation of digit classification across all tasks.
 The convergence trend is clearly visible.

 **Differences:** Our absolute overlap values are slightly higher than in the paper across all layers, and the gap between the two conditions in early layers is somewhat smaller, consistent with using different specific permutation percentages.
 The layer-3 convergence point matches well (~0.50).
 The non-monotonic dip at layer 2 for the low-% condition (visible in our graph) is present but less prominent than in the original.

 ---

-### Overall Assessment

-We successfully reproduced the **core qualitative findings** of Kirkpatrick et al. (2017): EWC substantially outperforms SGD in continual learning; Fisher overlap reflects task similarity; and shared output representations persist across dissimilar tasks.
-Quantitative differences in absolute accuracy levels (Fig 2B) are expected given architecture and hyperparameter differences, and do not undermine the validity of our replication.
-The most important result — **EWC remembers, SGD forgets** — is unmistakably clear across all three figures.

----
 ## Progress step 3